Manufacturing cosmic rays in the evolving dynamical states of galaxy clusters: Understanding the dynamical states of the simulated systems

 \subsection{Shocking the cluster medium}

-We have studied the shock properties inside the clusters, mainly the representative parameters of shocks such as shock strength and area that determines the CR emission in the cluster medium.
-For this study, we have considered the region inside the virial radius (i.e. r$_{200}$).
-Within this cluster volume, shocks have been identified with means of unsplit velocity jumps across the cells \citep{Skillman2008ApJ}.
+In this Section we study the shock properties inside the clusters, mainly the representative parameters of shocks such as shock strength and area that determines the CR emission in the cluster medium.
+For this, we considered the region inside the virial radius (i.e. r$_{200}$).
+Within this cluster volume, shocks have been identified with means of unsplit velocity jumps across the cells \citep{Vazza_2009MNRAS,Vazza_2011MNRAS,Skillman2008ApJ}.

-In the simulated clusters, in general it is found that the shock Mach numbers are in the range $\mathcal{M}=1-2$ in the core region i.e $r_{1000}$.
-It goes to almost $\mathcal{M}=4$ in regions beyond the core but inside virial radius (i.e. $r_{200}$) (Fig.~\ref{mach} is shown as a representative map).
+In the simulated clusters, in general the shock Mach numbers are in the range $\mathcal{M}=1-2$ in the core region i.e $r_{1000}$.
+The Mach number goes to almost $\mathcal{M}=4$ in regions beyond the core but inside virial radius (i.e. $r_{200}$) (Fig.~\ref{fig:mach-CRF}, panel 1, is shown as a representative map).
 It rarely reaches as high as $\mathcal{M}=10$.
-Outside the virial radius (i.e. $r_{200}$) it goes beyond $\mathcal{M}=10$.
+Outside the radius (i.e. $r_{200}$) it goes beyond $\mathcal{M}=10$.
 The shocks inside the virial radius are usually called the internal shocks \citep{Miniati2000ApJ,Skillman2008ApJ}.